tjstudios-llc/cist-1001/README.md

 4. Open the dashboard at `http://localhost:5173` and connect it to the API at `http://localhost:4000`.

 ## Next steps
+- Follow the detailed backlog in [`docs/next-steps.md`](docs/next-steps.md) for a prioritized path to a working vertical slice.
 - Wire the dashboard forms to the API endpoints and real project data.
 - Swap SQLite for Postgres in production and add migrations.
 - Add per-workspace container orchestration to launch IDE shells and terminals.